MrMicrowaveOven/AlgorithmsCurriculum/README.md

 SF only:
 * Begin [pairboarding][pair-boarding-index].
   * Set up any whiteboards and find markers around the office.
   * Pair assignments will be sent each day by email.
+If your pair is not present, approach the admin desk and ask what other students are in need of a pair.
   * Remember to practice your personal pitch.
 * One-on-one meetings with career coaches will take place this week.
 You will received emails with more info.
 * See the algorithms reading [here][algorithms-curriculum].
 Algorithms lectures and workshops begin this week, see shared calendar.